watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

   - They will continue to use this admin site each conference, every year.

-  - They have the ability to add new events and isolate speakers, sessions, workshops and other details.
+  - They have the ability to add new events and isolate speakers, sessions, workshops, and other details.

 - The tenant's code (conference and admin web site) is deployed to a specific group of load balanced Windows Server machines dedicated to one or more tenant.
 Each group of machines hosts a specific set of tenants, and this is distributed according to scale requirements of the tenant.

 - Once the conference site is live, the inevitable requests for changes to the web site pages, styles, registration requirements, and any number of custom requests begin.

 Arthur is painfully aware that this small business, which evolved into something bigger, has organically grown into what should be a fully multi-tenanted application suite for conferences.
 However, the team is having difficulty approaching this goal.
 They are constantly updating the code base for each tenant and doing their best to merge improvements into a core code base they can use to spin up new conferences.
-The pace of change is fast, the budget is tight, and they simply do not have time to stop and restructure the core code base to support all the flexibilities customers require.
+The pace of change is fast, the budget is tight, and they simply do not have time to stop and restructure the core code base to support all the flexibility customers require.

 Arthur is looking to take a step in this direction with the following goals in mind: